amalsony/universalnotes/README.md

      1. Open the Extension Management page by navigating to `chrome://extensions`.
      2. Enable the "Developer mode" toggle.
-     3. Click on the "Load unpacked" button and select the `dist` folder in the cloned repository.
+     3. Click on the "Load unpacked" button and select the `extension` folder in the cloned repository.

 4. Make your desired changes to the codebase.
 5. Test your changes by reloading the extension in your browser and verifying the functionality.